 Term Definition SSI-Cash Payments from the Social Security Administration (SSA) under Title XVI of the Social Security Act to low-income people who are at least age 65, or have been determined by SSA to have a disability or blindness.
-NOTE Some people do not receive a cash payment because their work income is too high, but considered to be receiv --
+NOTE Some people do not receive a cash payment because their work income is too high, but are still considered to be receiving SSI-Cash.